 This tutorial does not cover bridging ethernet and wireless for internet acces, but this information is available from the tutorial link above.

-This post summarized how to turn your Raspberry Pi to an access point, focusing on creating a 5GHz network using the WDN3200 adapter.
+This post summarized how to turn your Raspberry Pi to a 5GHz access point using the WDN3200 adapter.
 You can apply this tutorial to the RPi used in your vehicle, so that it functions as an access point as well, therefore eliminating the need for additional equipment.